ESPresense/ESPresense.github.io/companion/installation.md

 ## Next Steps

 Once installation is complete:
-1. Move on to [Configuration](/companion/configuration) to set up your floorplan
+1. Move on to [Configuration](/companion/configuration) to set up your floor plan
 2. Place your nodes according to the [Node Placement Guide](/companion/configuration#node-placement--configuration)
 3. Start tracking your devices!